Bengt bought his first HUDDIG 25 years ago and since then he has remained faithful to the brand

 Over the past 26 years, BT Schakt och Gräv AB has mainly worked for PEAB in Uppsala.
 Bengt and his HUDDIG act as a service machine and perform all types of jobs.
 Snow ploughing, excavation work, water and sewage projects, digging building foundations, restoration work and cable work.
 No two days are the same.
 Something that Bengt appreciates.

-Many people believe that the capacity of a backhoe loader is significantly less than an excavator, but according to Bengt that’s not true.
+Many people believe that the capacity of an excavator loader is significantly less than an excavator, but according to Bengt that’s not true.

 “It’s a question of fully exploiting the front bucket to get the maximum capacity from the machine.
 It may require a little bit of experience and familiarity to get to it from a HUDDIG, but once you have learned, it is both quick and easy,” says Bengt.
 “The precision of the hydraulics in a HUDDIG is also superior.
 The machine is very quiet and gentle, which ensures the hydraulics work optimally.”